almartin82/MAP-visuals/README.md

 MAP-visuals
 ===========

-plan to throw one away, you will anyhow
+plan to throw one away, you will anyhow.

+(all MAP code now lives at [mapvizieR](https://github.com/almartin82/mapvizieR).
+MAP-visuals is no more.)